capreolina/rangifer_diary/082/README.md

 Also as expected (due to the same effect existing with non-odd fourth job warriors as well), the DK model benefits the most from SE, and also benefits the most from SI.
 The large benefit from SE is because the DK’s attacks most closely fit the pattern that benefits from SE the most: lots of lines, each with smaller damage multipliers (as opposed to fewer lines, each with larger damage multipliers).
 And as for SI, the DK model is the only one using a speed ≥6 weapon.
 The ≥6 threshold is significant because 2 is the smallest (read: fastest) possible speed value, and both booster and SI each subtract 2 from weapon speed values (and they stack with each other).
 For example, when comparing the DK model with Hero 0 (Stonetooth), the hero’s DPM increases by a factor of &ap;1\.095 due to SI, whereas the DK’s DPM increases by a factor of &ap;1\.148 under the same circumstances.

 With respect to what this analysis is measuring (viz. theoretical sustained single-target DPM), the winners are clear: the paladin emerges victorious (even more so when taking into account elementally weak enemies), the hero comes in a respectably close second, and the DK is just painfully bad in comparison.
 Note that even talking still in terms of sustained DPM, the “single-target” specifier is very important; the attacks used here hit up to three monsters at once (whence “cleave”), with the exception of the paladin’s attack (Blast), which only hits up to one monster at a time.
-When cleaving, the hero looks even more favourable (benefitting from Brandish hitting up to three monsters at once), and the Paladin’s HH (benefitting from hitting up to 15 monsters at once, and from ignoring the DEXadin’s wonky stats) would become relevant (not to mention [Charged Blow](https://maplelegends.com/lib/skill?id=1211002)).
+When cleaving, the hero looks even more favourable (benefiting from Brandish hitting up to three monsters at once), and the Paladin’s HH (benefiting from hitting up to 15 monsters at once, and from ignoring the DEXadin’s wonky stats) would become relevant (not to mention [Charged Blow](https://maplelegends.com/lib/skill?id=1211002)).

-When it comes to purely focussing on shredding a single target as quickly as possible, most conventional MapleLegends players reach for nightlord or corsair.
+When it comes to purely focusing on shredding a single target as quickly as possible, most conventional MapleLegends players reach for nightlord or corsair.
 The results calculated here suggest that DEXadin is an extremely strong contender for this same position in the odd-jobbed world.

 ### A personal note

 I just want to be clear that, even though DKs come in dead last in this analysis, my intent is in no way to complain about my own DEX warrior (**rusa**), who is a DK.
-The single-target DPM of DEX DKs is still considerable, and this is not really their specialty anyways; DKs benefit from many powerful things that the other warrior paths do not.
+The single-target DPM of DEX DKs is still considerable, and this is not really their speciality anyways; DKs benefit from many powerful things that the other warrior paths do not.

 ## Hunting for roses